-Dr Dym recommends feeding your dog whole foods, raw meat diet, minimizing vaccines and other pharmaceutical drugs, and avoiding pesticides and other chemicals in your dog’s environment.
+From a holistic viewpoint, it is recommended to feed your dog whole foods, raw meat diet, minimise vaccines and other pharmaceutical drugs, and avoid pesticides and other chemicals in your dog’s environment.

 Dogs who are raised like this are less likely to develop reactions that lead to itching, discharge and inflammation in their ears.

 But if your dog does get itchy, gunky ears, what can you do to soothe the discomfort?

 First of all, don’t clean your dog’s ears unless wax and discharge are causing her discomfort.
 Healthy ears don’t need cleaning so just leave them alone!

 If your dog is showing signs of discomfort like head shaking, pawing or rubbing her ears, here are some natural solutions to soothe the irritation.

 Green tea: Boil 1 cup of water and add two green tea bags.
 Let the tea steep for a few minutes and cool to lukewarm temperature.
 Sponge some of the solution into the ear canal.